 Read the PlanCreated to develop actionable strategies for the recovery and resilience of the city’s commercial districts, the work of the “New” New York Panel informed New York City’s path to equitable economic recovery and resurgence—reimagining how and where people work, optimizing the mix and use of space in key employment centers to minimize vacancy, catalyze vibrancy, bolster the tax base, and create new opportunities for New Yorkers to thrive in family-sustaining jobs.

-But while the initial scope of the panel focused on reviving business districts, the focus expanded to a wider range of challenges affecting all New Yorkers, from transportation to housing and from public space to childcare.
-The action plan reflects this expanded focus by proposing three overarching goals:
+The panel went on to address a wide range of challenges affecting all New Yorkers, from transportation to housing and from public space to childcare.
+The action plan reflects this broad purview by proposing three overarching goals:

 - Reimagine New York’s Commercial Districts as Vibrant 24/7 Destinations